An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for population

 Unless otherwise mentioned, for simplicity we will assume throughout this introduction that $H_S$ is non degenerate, so that \mbox{$H_S = \sum_i E^S_i \ketbra{i}{i}$} with $E^S_1 < E^S_2 < \dots < E^S_{n}$.
 However, most statements can be trivially extended to Hamiltonians with degeneracies.
 Note that we will use the term \emph{population} or \emph{occupations} to indicate, given a general quantum state $\rho_S$, the vector $\v{p}$ whose elements are $p_i = \bra{i}\rho_S\ket{i}$.

 As a necessary step to characterise the thermal partial order, we need a better way to describe the set of allowed transformations: as it is, these are very implicitly defined by invoking arbitrary energy-preserving unitaries and Hamiltonians of the environment, see Eq.~\eqref{eq:thermal}.
 The next result gives a much more economic description.
 We will need to define a set of stochastic matrices called $\emph{Gibbs-stochastic}$.
 First, recall that a \emph{stochastic matrix} is simply a matrix $G$ of transition probabilities $G_{i|j}$, i.e. $G_{i|j} \in [0,1]$ and $\sum_i G_{i|j} =1$ for all $j$.
 Now, $G$ is called Gibbs-stochastic if it preserves the Gibbs distribution $\v{g}$, $g_i = e^{-\beta E^S_i}/Z_S$, with $\beta = (kT)^{-1}$.
 In other words, $G \v{g} = \v{g}$.
-The central role of Gibbs-stochastic matrices follows from the following theorem \cite{horodecki2013fundamental, korzekwa2016coherence}: \begin{thm}[Action of Thermal Operations on population] Let $\rho_S$ and $\rho'_S$ denote two quantum states, with corresponding population vectors $\v{p}$ and $\v{p}'$.
+The central role of Gibbs-stochastic matrices follows from the following theorem \cite{horodecki2013fundamental, korzekwa2016coherence}.
+Informally, it states that the population dynamics generated by Thermal Operations are all and only the Gibbs-stochastic matrices.
+Formally,

+\begin{thm}[Action of Thermal Operations on population] Let $\rho_S$ and $\rho'_S$ denote two quantum states, with corresponding population vectors $\v{p}$ and $\v{p}'$.
 If there is a Thermal Operation $\mathcal{T}$ such that $\rho'_S = \mathcal{T}(\rho_S)$, then the population vectors are related as follows:

 where $G^\mathcal{T}$ is the Gibbs-stochastic matrix $G^{\mathcal{T}}_{i|j} = \bra{i}\mathcal{T}(\ketbra{j}{j})\ket{i}$.
 Conversely, for every $\epsilon > 0$ and Gibbs-stochastic matrix $G$, there exists a Thermal Operation $\mathcal{T}$ that acts on the population as $G^{\mathcal{T}}$ and satisfies \mbox{$\max _{i,j} |G_{i|j} - G^{\mathcal{T}}_{i|j}|\leq \epsilon$}. \end{thm} \begin{proof} Let $\mathcal{D}$ be the quantum map that removes every off-diagonal element of a quantum state in the energy eigenbasis, called \emph{dephasing} map.
 Note that